iamsap/user-simulator/README.md

 ````

-User names are generated using @sillynames
+User names are generated using @sillynames.

+Actions do not run concurrently (yet).